 Before turning himself into a ginseng farmer in 2010, Dr. Jiang had been a medical scientist and professor in heart diseases for over 20 years.
-He has conducted research and taught at several Canadian and American institutions including the University of Toronto, University of Wisconsin-Madison and Medical College of Wisconsin in Milwaukee.
-He has published over 20 research papers (1), been cited over 1,000 times as of 2017 for his pioneering work on the understanding of heart function in aging, ischemic attacks and failure, etc. In 2006, his conceptual-breakthrough work on heart protection via mitochondrial messengers was characterized as an important milestone by an editorial from the American Journal of Physiology (2).
+His research papers (1) have been cited over 1,000 times as of 2017 for his pioneering work on the understanding of heart function in aging, ischemia and failure.
+In 2006, his conceptual-breakthrough work on heart protection via mitochondrial messengers was characterized as an important milestone by an editorial from the American Journal of Physiology (2).

 Dr. Jiang has been a resident of Wisconsin since 1996 with his family.
 In 2009, his family moved to Marathon County in Wisconsin, where his wife Dr. Lu practices medicine as a spine specialist serving the local ginseng farmers and other residents.

 Living around the ginseng gardens in Marathon County has helped him better appreciate the medicinal benefits of Wisconsin ginseng, the treasured plants in traditional Chinese medicine.
-After eight years of hard work and learning, he has successfully turned into a professional ginseng farmer and produced premium ginseng roots in terms of medicinal qualities as far as aroma and flavor.
+After ten years of hard work and many experiments, he has transformed himself into a skilled ginseng farmer, producing premium ginseng roots from 3 to 9 years old.

-We invite you to share Dr. Jiang’s hard work and his quest for self-fulfillment and wellness for all.
+We invite you to share Dr. Jiang’s harvest and his quest for self-fulfillment and wellness for all.